Z-Wave Smart Thermostat Control

 Reasons Why a Remote Thermostat Is a Good Investment for Your Home

-According to the U.S. Environmental Protection Agency, the average homeowner can save approximately $180 a year simply by installing a programmable thermostat in the home.
+According to the U.S. Environmental Protection Agency, the average homeowner can save on their yearly energy costs simply by installing a programmable thermostat in the home.
 Keeping temperatures at home within preset parameters is one of the most effective methods of managing energy costs.
 By installing a wireless thermostat with mobile applications, energy use can be analyzed remotely, enabling significant savings over time.

 Simple to use yet technologically sophisticated, smart thermostats detect minute changes in temperature or humidity and adjust themselves automatically.
 With Wi-Fi connectivity, energy is not wasted cooling or heating an empty home.
 Wireless thermostats also have a set-it-and-forget-it technology, which keeps the home at the desired temperature all day long.